Benthic zone: Nutrient flux

 Sources of food for benthic communities can derive from the water column above these habitats in the form of aggregations of detritus, inorganic matter, and living organisms.
 These aggregations are commonly referred to as marine snow, and are important for the deposition of organic matter, and bacterial communities.
 The amount of material sinking to the ocean floor can average 307,000 aggregates per m^{2} per day.
 This amount will vary on the depth of the benthos, and the degree of benthic-pelagic coupling.
 The benthos in a shallow region will have more available food than the benthos in the deep sea.
 Because of their reliance on it, microbes may become spatially dependent on detritus in the benthic zone.
 The microbes found in the benthic zone, specifically dinoflagellates and foraminifera, colonize quite rapidly on detritus matter while forming a symbiotic relationship with each other.
 In the deep sea, which covers 90–95% of the ocean floor, 90% of the total biomass is made up of prokaryotes.
 To release all the nutrients locked inside these microbes to the environment, viruses are important in making it available to other organisms.

+The main food sources for the benthos are phytoplankton and organic detrital matter.
+In coastal locations, organic run off from land provides an additional food source.
+Meiofauna and bacteria consume and recycle organic matter in the sediments, playing an important role in returning nitrate and phosphate to the pelagic.

+The depth of water, temperature and salinity, and type of local substrate all affect what benthos is present.
+In coastal waters and other places where light reaches the bottom, benthic photosynthesizing diatoms can proliferate.
+Filter feeders, such as sponges and bivalves, dominate hard, sandy bottoms.
+Deposit feeders, such as polychaetes, populate softer bottoms.
+Fish, such as dragonets, as well as sea stars, snails, cephalopods, and crustaceans are important predators and scavengers.

+Benthic organisms, such as sea stars, oysters, clams, sea cucumbers, brittle stars and sea anemones, play an important role as a food source for fish, such as the California sheephead, and humans.